 Question 2-6: What is your company view about the relationship between triggering conditions for PC5-RRC message and the RRC state of target relay UE?

-a) PC5-RRC message is always triggered, regardless of RRC state of target relay UE.
+a) PC5-RRC message is always triggered when SRB1 is not configured on the indirect path and the Relay UE supports the new parameters or new PC5-RRC message, regardless of RRC state of target relay UE.

-b) PC5-RRC message is only triggered if target relay UE is in IDLE/INACTIVE.
+b) when SRB1 is not configured on the indirect path, PC5-RRC message is only triggered if target relay UE is in IDLE/INACTIVE and the Relay UE supports the new parameters or new PC5-RRC message.

 c) Other, please specify.